caustic-hue/help-center/docs/discord/discordpy.md

 You've sucessfully created the bot account!

 ## Coding a Bot
-To code your bot and to do the following steps you must have basic knowledge of Python and [Visual Studio Code](https://code.visualstudio.com/) installed on your PC.
+To code your bot and to do the following steps you must have basic knowledge of Python and a code editor installed on your PC.

 ### Prepare Everything
 * Install [Python](https://www.python.org/) (Latest version) on your local machine;